simpleiot/simpleiot/README.md

 - a single application with no dependencies that can be run in both cloud and edge instances
 - efficient synchronization of data in both directions
-- a powerful UI to view configuration and current values
+- a flexible UI to view configuration and current values
 - a rules engine that runs on all instances that can trigger notifications or set data
 - extensive support for Modbus -- both server and client